-During 2006, six attorneys were denied acceptance into the program by an Evaluation Committee, approximately seven percent of all new participants reviewed by a Committee.
-These attorneys either failed to meet the criterion requiring that the applicant "shall be found to have a substance-related disorder or a mental health disorder" or met the criterion that "the applicant will not substantially benefit from participation in the Program" (see Appendix C).
+During 2007, five attorneys were denied acceptance into the Program by an Evaluation Committee, approximately four percent of all new participants reviewed by a Committee.
+These attorneys either failed to meet the criterion requiring that the applicant "shall be found to have a substance-related disorder or a mental health disorder" or met the criterion that "the applicant will not substantially benefit from participation in the Program" (see Appendix C, "Criteria for Acceptance, Denial, Completion of, or Termination from the Lawyer Assistance Program").